-Many different conditions could make your skin sensitive to touch.
-However, it can be hard to figure out why your skin feels so sensitive or even painful.
-Here’s a look at some possibilities that make your skin sensitive to touch, so you’re prepared for your next doctor’s appointment.
+Since your skin is the largest organ in your body, chronic pain in that region can become a huge nuisance.
+Many different conditions may contribute to sensitive skin.
+However, it can be hard to figure out just why your skin feels sensitive or even painful.
+Here’s a look at some conditions that can make your skin sensitive to touch, so you can find the treatment option right for you.

-Shingles is a viral infection that causes a very painful, blistery rash.
-The rash may happen anywhere on your body, but it most commonly wraps around the torso.
-Shingles is caused by the same virus that causes chickenpox.
-After you’ve had chickenpox, the virus remains inactive in your body.
-Later in life, the inactive virus may reactivate, turning into shingles.
+Firstly, shingles, an infection from the chickenpox virus (varicella-zoster virus), causes a very painful, blistery rash.
+After you’ve contracted chickenpox, the virus remains inactive in your body.
+Later in life, the inactive virus may reactivate, turning into shingles (herpes zoster).

 Common shingles symptoms include:

 - A red rash that starts a few days after the pain begins